How to Stop People-Pleasing Without Losing Yourself

 What Therapy Provides (That You Can't Get Alone)

 A place to practice staying present.
 Where, when your body floods with panic at the thought of choosing yourself, someone is there to help you stay grounded.
+To reflect back: You're safe right now.
+This feeling will pass.
+You're not actually in danger.

 Support in navigating real relationships.
 Because as you start changing these patterns, the people around you will respond.
 Some will adjust.
 Some won't.
 And you'll need support figuring out which relationships can evolve and which ones were only held together by your self-abandonment.